Interactive Brokers Review: Pros, Cons, And How It Compares | for 2026

 Who are Interactive Brokers?

-After establishing itself in 1977, their consumer base has increased to 1,000,000+ clients.
+After establishing itself in 1977, their customer base has become as large as 1,000,000+ clients.

 Who Founded Interactive Brokers?